 The integrated high-speed CAN transceiver is designed for active communication at bit rates up to 1 Mbit/s, providing differential transmit and receive capability to a CAN protocol controller.
-The transceiver is ISO 11898-2 and ISO 11898-5 compliant.
+The transceiver is ISO 11898-2, ISO 11898-5 and ISO 11898-6 compliant (defining high-speed CAN with selective wake-up functionality and autonomous biasing).
 The CAN transmitter is supplied from V1.
-The UJA1167 includes additional timing parameters on loop delay symmetry to ensure reliable communication in fast phase at data rates up to 2 Mbit/s, as used in CAN FD networks.
+The UJA1168 includes additional timing parameters on loop delay symmetry to ensure reliable communication in fast phase at data rates up to 2 Mbit/s, as used in CAN FD networks.